 One of the most frustrating things about being a tenant is having repair requests go unanswered.
 When your tenant is thinking about renewing their lease, this may be a major deciding factor.
 Therefore, you want to demonstrate your dedication to giving them a comfortable place to live by being responsive.

 You can stay on top of maintenance issues that need to be resolved and avoid minor maintenance activities from turning into large difficulties by regularly evaluating the condition of the unit.
-Performing regular property inspections both inside and outside the property will result in fewer instances of emergency maintenance issues.
+Performing regular property inspections both inside and outside the property will make sure everything is up to safety standards and result in fewer instances of emergency maintenance issues.

 Additionally, providing incentives like annual professional carpet cleaning or home cleaning services may draw in long-term tenants.
 This works perfectly since they make them feel appreciated and you won’t be breaking the bank